gothinkster/realworld/README.md

 ### What frontends and backends do you currently support?

-Below are the current frontends & backends we support.
-All of our stacks are built & reviewed with the help of OSS communities and their leaders.
+All of our stacks are built & reviewed with the help of OSS communities and their leaders, and we're always [looking to add more]().

 #### Frontends